We’ve always believed that the world needs more innovators. Innovation powers our world and makes it a better place to live.

 A toddler can learn that building blocks aren’t only for making towers and their hands make just as good of a paintbrush as a regular brush.2 There are plenty of new experiences to be discovered.

 Whether your kid is participating in outdoor play, messy play, imaginative play, creative play, role-playing games, or any other type of play they can invent, play is essential for learning, at all ages!

 Galileo’s summer programs give kids from Pre-K to 8th grade an opportunity to explore and learn through play, putting innovation at the core of all our themes and majors and introducing new skills and new technologies for our modern world.
 Campers participate in a mix of art, science, and outdoor activities designed specifically for their age group.
 We believe summer camp should be fun and enriching at the same time.
 Come learn with us!

-If you’re interested in learning more about our art, science, and outdoor summer camps in your area, click the button below to find a camp 👇
+Discover Camp Galileo’s exciting California locations, we have summer camps from Irvine all the way to the SF Bay Area!
+For those outside of California, we also have locations in Denver, Seattle and Chicago!
+Enroll your child today and create unforgettable summer memories!
+If you’re interested in learning more about our art, science, and outdoor summer camps in your area, click the button below to find a camp ????

 1 UC Davis Cancer Center, 2006. https://presidentscircle.childcare.utah.edu/_documents/children-learn-thru-play.pdf